-8.2.4 Independently organised observations
+10.2.4.
+Independently organised observations

-- 8.2.4.1 We actively encourage learners to develop their own professional experiences, in addition to their independence and autonomy, through seeking their own work observation opportunities in Cardiff, the UK or back home.
-We also have an exhaustive catalogue of work experience schemes that learners must apply to themselves through individual application; we actively encourage learners to apply to these as opportunities for personal and professional development.
-In these circumstances, the Careers Department are happy to facilitate and organise any meetings which may help the learners in their résumé, application form and cover letter writing, to supplement the services already on offer by the Heads of House. - 8.2.4.2 We ask that learners always keep the Work Observation Coordinator up-to-date with any confirmed observation opportunities to keep our records current and accurate.
-For any observations that have been independently organised by the learner or their family, Liability Forms will also be sent to learners and/or parent/guardian which will express no involvement from the College in the setup of this observation.
+10.2.4.1.
+We actively encourage students to develop their own professional experiences, in addition to their independence and autonomy, through seeking their own work observation opportunities in the UK or overseas.
+We also have an exhaustive catalogue of work experience schemes that students must apply to themselves through individual application; we actively encourage students to apply to these as opportunities for personal and professional development.
+In these circumstances, the Careers & HE provision are happy to facilitate and organise any meetings which may help the students in their résumé, application form and cover letter writing, to supplement the services already on offer by the Heads of House.

+10.2.4.2.
+We ask that students always keep the Careers & Employability Adviser up-to-date with any confirmed observation opportunities to keep our records current and accurate.
+For any observations that have been independently organised by the student or their family, Liability Forms will also be sent to students and/or parent/guardian which will express no involvement from the College in the setup of this observation.
 In the case where we do not receive this documentation, we would not recommend that the observation goes ahead.

-9.0 Recording and Reporting
+11.0 Recording and Reporting

-9.1 Confirmation of observation
+11.1.
+Confirmation of observation

-- 9.1.1 For each confirmed observation, a comprehensive record keeping is undertaken, audited and countersigned.
-For the enrichment week, multiple copies of this documentation will be stored with both the Work Observation Coordinator and House staff at the relevant accommodation.
+- 11.1.1.
+For each confirmed observation, a comprehensive record keeping is undertaken, audited and countersigned.
+For the enrichment week, multiple copies of this documentation will be stored with both the Careers & Employability Adviser and House staff at the relevant accommodation.

-- 9.1.2 Through a tick list, we can be assured that all appropriate and required information are collated.
+- 11.1.2.
+Through a tick list, we can be assured that all appropriate and required information are collated:

 - Health and Safety visit assessment paperwork;

 - Risk Assessment;

 - Employers Liability Insurance;

 - Public Liability Insurance;

 - Fire Risk Assessment;

 - Health & Safety Policy;

 - Manager/Director Signature;

 - Parent and Head of House Consent Forms.

-- 9.1.3 Paper copies of completed work observation packs are archived electronically and in paper with our Health and Safety Coordinator,
+- 11.1.3.
+Paper copies of completed work observation packs are archived electronically and in paper with our Health and Safety Coordinator,

-- 9.1.4 To ensure legal compliance, the Careers Department have created a monitoring spreadsheet which has been conditionally formatted to ensure all work observation providers' records are accurate and up-to-date.
+- 11.1.4.
+To ensure legal compliance, the Careers & HE provision have created a monitoring spreadsheet which has been conditionally formatted to ensure all work observation providers' records are accurate and up-to-date.

-- 9.1.5 Each cell will be coloured in the appropriate colour depending on the status of the check:
+- 11.1.5.
+Each cell will be coloured in the appropriate colour depending on the status of the check: